ankostis/TeslaCrack/README.rst

           subs-string of fields available.

     Options:
-      --ecdsa [<pub-key>]    A slower key-reconstructor based on Elliptic-Curve-Cryptography which:
+      --ecdh [<pub-key>]     A slower key-reconstructor based on Elliptic-Curve-Cryptography which:
                                - can recover both AES or BTC[1] keys;
                                - can recover keys from any file-type (no need for *magic-bytes*);
                                - yields always a single correct key.
                              For the `crack-fkey` sub-cmd, the <prime-factors> select which key to crack (AES or BTC).
 For the `crack-key` sub-cmd, specify which <mul-key> and paired <pub-key> to break.
-      --btc-addr <btc-addr>  Guess BTC key based on the bitcoin-address and BTC[1] ecdsa-key.
+      --btc-addr <btc-addr>  Guess BTC key based on the bitcoin-address and BTC[1] pub-key.
                              The <btc-addr> is typically found in the ransom-note or recovery file -F <hconv>             Specify print-out format for tesla-header fields (keys, addresses, etc), where <hconv> is any non-ambiguous case-insensitive *prefix* from: